aff3ct/dvbs2/README.md

 transmitter and the receiver,
 - `src/mains/TX_RX_BB`: source code of the Monte-Carlo simulation without filters and synchro,
-- `src/mains/MATLAB`: source code of the rx, tx and bridge chain to communicate with MATLAB,
 - `src/common`: source code common to the transmitter and the receiver.

 The compiled binaries are: